inexorgame-obsolete/wiki-mirror/Home.md

 * A collective of people from the old cube2 community willing to create a new game.

 **Will it stay compatible with Cube2?**
-* No. In the old days people came up with their own mods which were still compatible with the original game.
-But it is this compatibility to Cube2 which obligated mod developers to stay within the old boundaries of the cube engine technologies.
-In order to make a new game we need to break up the old world.
+* No. In order to make a new game we have to break up with the old standards.
 This is a fork, not a mod!

 For more information see the
 ## [FAQ](https://github.com/inexorgame/code/wiki/Frequently-Asked-Questions)